Our Giving Platform

 Our desire is to help people rise—like inflated helium balloons—out of poverty.
 We purpose to do so by meeting not only their material needs, but also giving them access to the other resources necessary to gain or regain their sense of dignity, self-worth, self-respect, and sense of personal responsibility.
 To help them see themselves as having inherent worth and value as God's image-bearers.
 One of the best and most effective ways to accomplish these goals is to help people to tap into their creative potential and to help them build sustainable livelihoods.

-We seek to provide spiritual care primarily through the agency of the local church, which is called to be actively engaged in meeting both the physical and spiritual needs of its community.
+Heart In Heaven seeks to provide spiritual care primarily through the agency of the local church, which is called to be actively engaged in meeting both the physical and spiritual needs of its community.
 Because getting people into a right relationship with their Creator is most fundamental, we ultimately want to meet people's spiritual needs.
 After all, we cannot get our lives right until we get our hearts right with God.

 Indeed, the truest and most important and most profound gift of hope we could ever give anyone is the greatest gift of all—the gift of knowing and being in union with the Redeemer and Savior, Jesus Christ.
+John 1:4 declares, "In him was life"—spiritual life, eternal life, life that rescues from judgment—"and the life was the light of men."
+And 1 John 5:11-12 teaches, “God gave us eternal life, and this life is in his Son.
+Whoever has the Son has life; whoever does not have the Son of God does not have life.”
+Jesus is LIFE and His gift of salvation is the only way to find peace with God!

-He is HOPE!
+He is our HOPE!